vidstack/player/docs/architecture/README.md

 ### Skins

-A Skin is an amalgamation of UI components, icons and themes to create an out of the box style/s for the player.
+A Skin is an amalgamation of UI components, icons and themes to create an out of the box style/s for a player.
 As noted, UI components will be naked functional components.
 For example, a `MuteToggle` will handle setting ARIA attributes and updating the muted state of the player when pressed, but no true structure/styling.
 Therefore, these components can be used to build out multiple skins.